iluwatar/java-design-patterns/README.md

 * you have a proliferation of classes.
 Such a class hierarchy indicates the need for splitting an object into two parts.
 Rumbaugh uses the term "nested generalizations" to refer to such class hierarchies
 * you want to share an implementation among multiple objects (perhaps using reference counting), and this fact should be hidden from the client.
 A simple example is Coplien's String class, in which multiple objects can share the same string representation.

+**Real world examples:**
+* None comes to mind yet.
+A fictive example would be new LinkedHashMap(LinkedHashSet<K>, List<V>) which returns an unmodifiable linked map which doesn't clone the items, but uses them.
+* The java.util.Collections#newSetFromMap() and singletonXXX() methods however comes close.

 ## <a name="composite">Composite</a> [&#8593;](#list-of-design-patterns)
 **Intent:** Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.